How to avoid online shopping scams

 Shop on trusted sites

-Many scammers set up fake retail websites that look like genuine stores.
+It can be easy to mistake a fake site for a genuine store.
 Slick designs and familiar logos give a realistic appearance, and promotions on social media enhance their authenticity.

 Prices might even be heavily discounted, so if the deal appears too good to be true, it probably is.